vznh/vznh/README.md

 # 👋
-I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Biology, concentrating in neuroscience.
+I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Biology, concentrating in software engineering and neuroscience.

 - Right now, I'm working on [Polyglot](https://landing-lime-five.vercel.app/) at Stanford.